 Employers have the right to tell their employees when to take their holiday.

-For example, during coronavirus, employers are entitled to shut their premises or place of work for a week and tell all affected employees to take holiday.
+For example, during coronavirus, employers are entitled to shut their premises or place of work for a period of time tell all affected employees to take holiday.

 However, to do this, the employer must provide staff with a minimum of twice as many days' notice as the amount they require employees to take off.
 So, if an employer chooses to close for five days, employees would need to receive a minimum of 10 days' notice.

-While not recommended, employers do also have the right to cancel pre-booked paid holiday.
+Employers do also have the right to cancel a pre-booked paid holiday.
 Should they choose to do this, they must provide the affected employee(s) with the same number of days' notice as the holiday requested.

 For example, if an employee was scheduled to be off for 10 days, then the employer must provide 10 days' notice.

-Interested in finding out more about how PayFit can help optimise your payroll and HR processes?
-Then why not book a demo with one of our product specialists today?
+Interested in finding out more about how PayFit can support your company?
+Why not book a demo with one of our product specialists today?